yduf/yduf.github.io/_posts/2025-08-13-3d-math-rotors.md

 ---
 > 3D Rotors are in a sense the true form of quaternions, or in other words Quaternions are an obfuscated version of Rotors. - [A practical introduction for 3D graphics (2023)](https://jacquesheunis.com/post/rotors/) / [HN](https://news.ycombinator.com/item?id=43234510)

+Rotors (unlike quaternions) can easily be extended to higher dimensions

 see also
 - [Let's remove Quaternions from every 3D Engine](https://marctenbosch.com/quaternions/)